NestorDR/tr-sp500-TA-plot-chart/README.md

 ## Description

 This example allows you to build technical analysis charts for indices, stocks, cryptocurrencies and more, from zero, with Python.

+Sometimes, on web platforms like [TradingView](https://www.tradingview.com/chart/), we cannot find the instruments we would like to see graphed, or a technical indicator we want to test.
+And we must resort to alternative solutions, this is one.

 A [Japanese candlestick chart](https://en.wikipedia.org/wiki/Candlestick_chart) is versatile style of financial chart used to describe price movements.
 If we add occidental analysis techniques, and even more, the forescast of machine learning models, we could have a solid tool to help us in the market surfing.